Explainers

 Value Added Tax

 Value Added Tax (VAT) is an indirect tax levied on the purchase of many goods and services.
 It is reflected in the price paid when items are bought.
-VAT can either be charged at 20 per cent (standard rate), 5 per cent (reduced rate), or zero per cent (zero rated).
+VAT can be charged at either 20 per cent (standard rate), 5 per cent (reduced rate), or zero per cent (zero-rated).

 The Scotland Act 2016 states that receipts from the first 10p of the standard rate of VAT and the first 2.5p of the reduced rate of VAT in Scotland will be assigned to the Scottish Government’s budget.